AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 # Project Requirements

-The following features are included in this project in order to fulfull the requirements of Code:Kentucky's data analytics course:
+The following features are included in this project in order to fulfill the requirements of Code:Kentucky's data analytics course:

 1. Read TWO data files (JSON, CSV, Excel, etc.).
 2. Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.